slmksav/Entrenched_v0.7/README.md

 # Entrenched_v0.7
- A Godot Project from Sep 2022 - Nov 2022
+ A Godot Project from Sep 2022 - Nov 2022.
+A team consisting of me, Thepromaper (David) and Facundo was involved.

 This video illustrates what was achieved in the project quite well: https://www.youtube.com/watch?v=tCAQGxNLRnE